ritvikmath/jekyll-now/_posts/2016-12-20-RiseAndDemise.md

 </center>
 </figure>

 All undergraduate students are, at some point in their college careers, required to select a major, or field of study, which they would like to specialize in.
-This major is often a reflection of genuine, perceived lucrativeness, and even global shifts in interest.
+This major is often a reflection of genuine passion, perceived lucrativeness, and even global shifts in interest.
 With that said, we might guess that demand for particular majors is not necessarily stable over time.

 By identifying the majors for which demand is rapidly rising and those for which demand is rapidly declining, we can ask questions about what factors are causing this systematic education shift.
 All this begs the natural question of how to measure demand for a particular major.
-Should we look at college side admissions statistics?
-Should we look at student side application statistics?
+Should we look at college-side admissions statistics?
+Should we look at student-side application statistics?
 Is GPA a good indicator of demand?
 Well, they all seem like great ideas!

 In this post, we will look at college applications to each major, college admissions by major, as well as the corresponding applicant and admittee GPAs, in order to analyze which majors are on the rise and which are on the demise.